carlosseveriano3/note-app-with-speech-recognition/README.md

 <h1>Note App</h1>

-In this application you can enable the speech feature so the audio is converted to text and automatically fulfills the textbox for you, or you can also write a text note as usual.
+ - Project created with React and Typescript.

-The speech recognition feature was implemented with Web Speech API.
+ - The application has a speech feature where the user's audio is captured and automatically converted to text in real-time, fulfilling the note.
+The user can also just write a note as usual.

-The stylization and responsiviness was made with “Tailwind”, so the application’s layout adjusts to any device.
+ - The speech recognition feature was implemented using Web Speech API, which enables it to incorporate voice data into web apps.

-All the notes created are kept in Local Storage.
-You can also search for a specific note in the “search bar”.
+ - All the notes are saved in localStorage.

 Dependencies:
  - Vite